garden-io/garden/docs/reference/commands.md

   state:

-# A map of primitive values, output from the test.
+# Structured outputs from the execution, as defined by individual action/module types, to be made available for
+# dependencies and in templating.
 outputs:
-  # Number, string or boolean
   <name>:

 # The name of the test that was run.